 Before you begin any works

 Before you do any works within 2m of a canopy or significant tree on private land, or works that could damage the tree, you need to obtain a Local Laws permit.
 This is in addition to any Planning Permit or Building Permit that may be required.

 To apply, see remove, prune or carry out works near a tree.

 Significant tree register

-Citations are the specific details of each tree on the Significant Tree Register, including the tree’s location, age, measurements and reason for significance.
+The specific details of each tree are called citations on the Significant Tree Register.
+These include the tree’s